b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-At the bottom of the page you will find 'Editors and IDEs' section presenting
+At the bottom of the Julia's web page you will find 'Editors and IDEs' section
-the most popular editors that will enable you to effectively write and execute
+presenting the most popular editors that will enable you to effectively write
-pieces of Julia's code.
+and execute pieces of Julia's code.

 For starters I would go with [Visual Studio
 Code](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1)